AlexandraFolvaiter/feedback-management-platform/README.md

 3. Run the application

 ## Links
-[Here](https://feedbackmanagementplatform.azurewebsites.net) is a link to the application [Here](https://youtu.be/LopuA8Reb9c) is a link to the demo
+[Here](https://feedbackmanagementplatform.azurewebsites.net) is a link to the application.

+[Here](https://youtu.be/LopuA8Reb9c) is a link to the demo.